Mississauga Ontario – 7th Largest City in Canada

 U of T Mississauga employs over 2,000 full and part-time employees, including over 1200 permanent faculty and staff, and has more than 69,000 alumni.

-Sheridan College opened a new $46 million facility in Mississauga in 2011.
+Sheridan College opened a new $46 million post-secondary facility in 2011.
 The school has a focus on two main areas: business education, and programs to accelerate the acceptance of new Canadians into the workforce.

 The Mississauga campus is one of three (the other two being in Brampton and Oakville), and is located in the Square One City Centre area just north of the Living Arts Centre.